awfqawfa132/learngit/readme.txt

-git is a free software
+git is a free software distributed under the GPL

-git is a fistributed version control system
+git is a distributed version control system